justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### Property and Event Bindings

-HTML elements have four main API surfaces that are used declaratively from client-side template systems:
+DOM elements have four main API surfaces that are used declaratively from client-side template systems:
 - Children
 - Attributes